IamManchanda/algorithms-javascript/README.md

 That being said, I am planning to update this project with some more questions by learning [from this tutorial](https://www.udemy.com/js-algorithms-and-data-structures-masterclass/) by [Colt Steele](https://www.udemy.com/user/coltsteele/).

+This repository started its origin as a fork from [this repository's starter boilerplate](https://github.com/StephenGrider/AlgoCasts/tree/master/exercises).
+That being said, the solution code is all written by me while learning from tutorial with my [preferred coding style](./.eslintrc.js).

 ## Where are Questions and their respective Answers?
 What about Tests?

 - **Question:** All folders have specific `README.md` where respective question has been asked.